 - a.
-Because of his fair hit (rather than because of a fielder's error as in 10-16); Exception-It is not a base hit if any runner is out on a force play caused by the batter advancing toward first base or would have been forced out except for a fielding error. - b.
+Because of the fair hit (rather than because of a fielder's error as in 10-16); - Exception-It is not a base hit if any runner is out on a force play caused by the batter advancing toward first base or would have been forced out except for a fielding error. - b.
 Because a runner is declared out for being hit by a batted ball as in 8-5-k or the umpire is hit by a batted ball as in 8-3-c; - c.
 When a fielder attempts to put out a preceding runner but is unsuccessful although there is no fielding error, and the official scorer believes the batter-runner would have reached first base with perfect fielding; - d.
 When a batter reaches first base safely on a fair ball hit with such force, or so slowly, that any fielder attempting to make a play has no opportunity to do so.
 A hit shall be scored even if the fielder deflects the ball from or cuts off another fielder who could have put out a runner; - e.
-When a fair ball that has not been touched by a fielder touches a runner or an umpire; or - Exception-It is not a base hit when a runner is called out for having been touched by an infield fly. - f.
-When a batter reaches first base safely on a fair ball that takes an unnatural bounce so that a fielder cannot handle it with ordinary effort, or that touches the pitcher's rubber or any base (including home plate) before being touched by a fielder and bounces so that a fielder cannot handle it with ordinary effort.
+When a fair ball that has not been touched by a fielder touches a runner or an umpire; or f.
+When a batter reaches first base safely on a fair ball that takes an unnatural bounce so that a fielder cannot handle it with ordinary effort, or that touches the pitcher's plate or any base (including home plate) before being touched by a fielder and bounces so that a fielder cannot handle it with ordinary effort.